TieDyeAstronomer/avspec/corrections for scientifically valid spectra/instrument response correction.md

 ### The bottom line:

-To create an IR curve, you will observe a standard star, then compute the difference between what you observed and what the spectrum should theoretically look like.
+To create an IR curve, you will observe a [standard star](../selecting%20a%20standard%20star.md), then compute the difference between what you observed and what the spectrum should theoretically look like.

+- Avoid [overfitting](../donts/overfitting.md), which can distort and even remove real features in the spectrum.

 To apply the IR curve, you will divide your target spectrum by the IR curve.

-For help choosing a standard star, see [Selecting a standard star](../selecting%20a%20standard%20star.md).

-- Avoid [overfitting](../donts/overfitting.md), which can result in smoothing out real features in the spectrum.

 ### Bass